spawpaw/mybatis-generator-gui-extension/README-en.md

 ### Run .jar
-You can run maven script: `mvn: jfx:jar` to build a jar or [select a version to download]<https://github.com/spawpaw/mybatis-generator-gui-extension/releases>
+You can run maven script: `mvn: package` to build a jar or [select a version to download]<https://github.com/spawpaw/mybatis-generator-gui-extension/releases>